 Trails and natural areas including state parks are open as long as groups are no more than 10.
 Visitor centers, historical monuments, etc are closed.
 Be extra careful in parking areas, around signs and toilets, and on narrow trails, or anywhere people group together.
 If you see a lot of cars in the parking lot or at the trailhead, try another spot instead.

-Almost all lodging properties are open; see below for the few that remain closed.
+Almost all lodging properties are open.

 Most properties’ pools are closed, some are open with capacity limits,